bts-mbds-precourse/bts-mbds-precourse-team1/README.md

-# Master in Big Data Solutions Guide Repository
+# Master in Big Data Solutions Team 1

 Welcome to the guide repository.
 In this README you have some tips and all the different sections that your repo's README shoud contain.

 # Names

-You can provide a table with the names and the contact of all of the participants as follows:

 | Name | Mail |
 | ---- | ---- |